 In the UK today there are over 75,420 children and young people reliant on the state for their care and wellbeing and the number is rising with 389,000 more needing some level of support from children’s services.

-Coram Voice makes sure children know there rights and helps them to navigate the system, challenge decisions and make sure their rights and wellbeing are protected .
+Coram Voice makes sure children know their rights and helps them to navigate the system, challenge decisions and make sure their rights and wellbeing are protected .
 In 2019/20, more than 6,200 children and young people in care or care leavers were supported by Coram Voice across England, Northern Ireland, Scotland, Wales and crown dependencies.

 Coram Voice activities include:

 - Always Heard, the only national advocacy advice line and safety net for children in and leaving care

 - A national network of independent advocates

 - Independent visitors, who become reliable adult support for children

 - Independent persons who ensure children’s rights are upheld in the complaints process and at Secure Accommodation Reviews